XD-DENG/Spark-ML-Intro/README.md

 -1 1:-726 2:131 3:0.129771 4:0.328244 5:0.229008 6:0.129771 7:0.328244 8:0.229008
 ......
 ```
 The first element of each row is the *label*, or we can say it's the *response value*.
 The labels can be either discrete or continuous.
 Normally, the labels will be discrete if we're working on classification, and continuous if we're trying to do regression.
-Following the labels are the *feature indices* and the *feature values* in format `index:value` (Please note that the index starts from `1` instead of `0` in LIBSVM data files).
+Following the labels are the *feature indices* and the *feature values* in format `index:value` (Please note that the index starts from `1` instead of `0` in LIBSVM data files, i.e., the indices are one-based and in ascending order.
+After loading, the feature indices are converted to zero-based [4]).

 Sometimes we may find 'weird' LIBSVM data like below
 ```